HyeonjunSim/pi-top-battery-status/battery_problems.md

 Shut down your rpi and turn power off.
 Disconnect the mains.
 Check the 40 pin cable between the rpi and the hub controller.
 Carefully look at both connectors to check for broken or bend pins.
 Check also the connection between the battery pack and the hub controller.
 Reconnect the mains and turn your pi-top on.
 Go back to step 1.

 If you still cannot see the 0b with i2cdetect, you have a serious hardware problem.
-Contact pi-top support.
+Contact support@pi-top.com.

 **Step 6: Check the charging current**